rob-blackbourn/bareASGI-rest/docs/user-guide/getting-started.md

         book_id (int): The id of the book

     Raises:
-        HTTPError: 404, when a book is not found
+        ResetError: 404, when a book is not found

     Returns:
         Book: The book
     """

     if book_id not in BOOKS:
-        raise HTTPError(None, 404, None, None, None)
+        raise ResetError(404, "Book not found")

     return BOOKS[book_id]